basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <td><code>riak_core</code></td>
 <td>The cluster manager listens for connections from remote clusters on
 the specified IP and port.
-Every node runs one cluster manager, but only the cluster manager running on the cluster leader will servic requests.
+Every node runs one cluster manager, but only the cluster manager running on the cluster leader will service requests.
 This can change as nodes enter and leave the cluster.</td>
 <td><code>{"127.0.0.1", 9080}</code></td>
 </tr>